-Our Durham work injury attorneys know that many workers are injured or killed each year in North Carolina.
+Our Durham worker’s compensation lawyers know that many workers are injured or killed each year in North Carolina.
 Understanding why some states have higher numbers of workplace injuries, while others have higher fatality rates is important in order to try to reduce the frequency of workplace accidents.
 The RAND study reveals some key information that can provide lawmakers with guidance on how to keep workers safer in their own states.

 Study Reveals Surprising Link

 Researches used data from the Bureau of Labor Statistics and compared reported incidents of workplace fatalities and worker deaths among the different states.
 The researchers discovered that in states where a high number of workplace injuries were reported, the number of workplace deaths was lower.
 The inverse was also true: higher fatality numbers were linked with lower injury numbers.

 At first glance, this data made little sense.
 After all, it seems reasonable to assume that if there are more workers getting injured, the number of fatalities would also be greater.

 However, a closer look revealed a probable cause for the odd relationship.
 In states where there are better worker protection laws and more generous benefits for injured workers, workers are more likely to report injuries.
 They are also less likely to die because the state places more emphasis on their welfare.
 On the other hand, in states where there are poorer worker protection laws and where workers’ comp benefits are less generous, injuries may not be reported as frequently and workplaces on the whole may be much less safe.